ISISComputingGroup/EPICS-VMS/readme_vms.txt

 Main changes to original SLAC epics-vms distribution are:

-* back merged to full EPICS 3.14.8.2 so it has other files not used on VMS
+* back merged to full EPICS 3.14.8.2 so it has other files not used by VMS
 * made setup.com more generic
 * added asyn and devIocStats modules to support and msi to extensions
 * added -fpermissive to CONFIG.gnuCommon to allow building on Linux